 Udemy specializes in online video courses developed by independent experts.
-The homepage underscores its selling point – low price – while orienting customers to the huge library of material.
+The homepage underscores its selling point – convenience – while orienting customers to the huge library of material.

 With a customized list of general topic areas at the top and an ever-evolving list of personalized course recommendations below the banner, this page is magnetic.

-The Netflix homepage design positions the brand as the #1 alternative to traditional movie-going in just seven words!
+The Netflix homepage design positions the brand as the #1 alternative to traditional movie-going in just a few words!

-Its bright, eye-catching “Join free for a month” button is a world-class CTA example.
+Its bright, eye-catching “Try 30 Days Free” button is a world-class CTA example.
 New users interested in learning more – and those with common objections – can find out everything they might want to know in three minimalist, yet highly visual page segments.